Dealing with anxious thoughts and feelings

 So here are a few suggestions on how to deal with the anxiety that we’ll all feel occasionally during this unprecedented global emergency:

-Remember: anxious thoughts and emotions are entirely legitimate.
+Remember: anxious thoughts and feelings are entirely legitimate.
 It’s what you do with them that counts.

 Richard MacKinnon is a Chartered Psychologist and Registered Coaching Psychologist based in London, with over 18 years experience as a practitioner.
 Richard’s coaching practice focuses on three broad areas: wellbeing, productivity and interpersonal effectiveness.